PierreLapolla/pfe/README.md

 - [Pycharm](https://www.jetbrains.com/pycharm/download/)
 - [Docker](https://docs.docker.com/get-docker/) running
-- Python environment (strongly recommended but mandatory for LaTeX compilation)
+- Python environment (strongly recommended)

 ### Setup

 1. Clone the repository
 2. Rename [.env.template](backend/.env.template) in `backend/` to `.env` and fill in the required fields
 3. Rename [.env.template](frontend/.env.template) in `frontend/` to `.env` and fill in the required fields
-4. Secrets are on Discord
+4. Copy the secrets from Discord to `backend/`

 ### Run